MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SharePointList.md

 ---
 title: Power Query SharePoint List connector
-description: Provides basic information and how to connect to your data, along with troubleshooting tips for obtaining the root SharePoint address and changing the authentication method.
+description: Provides basic information about how to connect to your data, along with troubleshooting tips for obtaining the root SharePoint address and changing the authentication method.
 author: DougKlopfenstein
 ms.service: powerquery
 ms.topic: conceptual